troychaplin/priority-plus-navigation/README.md

 ## Features

-- ✅ **Wraps Core Navigation** - Leverages the standard WordPress navigation block, no need to rebuild your menus
+- ✅ **Core Navigation Variation** - Extends the standard WordPress navigation block as a variation, no need to rebuild your menus
 - ✅ **Automatic Overflow Detection** - Intelligently calculates available space and moves items to dropdown
-- ✅ **Bidirectional Transforms** - Easy conversion between standard navigation and priority navigation
+- ✅ **Easy Conversion** - Transform any Navigation block to Priority+ Navigation via block variations
 - ✅ **Customizable "More" Button** - Choose label text and icon style
 - ✅ **Responsive by Design** - Uses ResizeObserver for smooth, performant resizing
 - ✅ **Core Navigation Integration** - Automatically detects and respects "Open submenus on click" setting